The Berenstein-Zelevinsky quantum cluster algebra conjecture

 \sectionnew{Introduction} Cluster Algebras are an axiomatic class of algebras which was introduced by Fomin and Zelevinsky \cite{FZ1}.
 In the last 10 years they have played a fundamental role in many different contexts in combinatorics, representation theory, geometry and mathematical physics \cite{Ke,Wi}.

 One of the major applications of cluster algebras is to representation theory.
 Fomin and Zelevinsky \cite{FZ1} set up the program of (1) constructing cluster algebra structures on quantum algebras and coordinate rings of algebraic varieties, and (2) capturing a large part of the (dual) canonical basis of Kashiwara and Lusztig via the algorithmically constructed set of cluster monomials \cite{CKLP}.
 The first step has been carried out in several settings.
-Berenstein, Fomin and Zelevinsky constructed upper cluster algebra structures on the double Bruhat cells of all complex simple Lie groups \cite{BFZ}.
+Berenstein, Fomin and Zelevinsky constructed upper cluster algebra structures on the double Bruhat cells of all complex simple {algebraic} groups \cite{BFZ}.
 Geiss, Leclerc and Schr\"oer constructed cluster structures on the coordinate rings of Schubert cells for symmetric Kac--Moody algebras \cite{GLS2}.
 Scott and the last group of authors constructed cluster structures on the homogeneous coordinate rings of flag varieties \cite{GLS1,Sc}.

-Let $G$ be a connected, simply connected, complex simple algebraic group with a fixed pair of opposite Borel subgroups $B^\pm$ and a Weyl group $W$.
+Let $G$ be a connected, simply connected, complex simple {algebraic} group with a fixed pair of opposite Borel subgroups $B^\pm$ and a Weyl group $W$.
 The double Bruhat cells \cite{FZ} of $G$ are the subvarieties

-Berenstein and Zelevinsky introduced the notion of a quantum cluster algebra and conjectured that the quantized coordinate rings $R_q[G^{u,w}]$ of all double Bruhat cells admit quantum cluster algebras structures with an explicit initial seed which they constructed.
+Berenstein and Zelevinsky introduced the notion of a quantum cluster algebra {\cite[Sections 3-5]{BZ}} and conjectured that the quantized coordinate rings $R_q[G^{u,w}]$ of all double Bruhat cells admit {upper} quantum cluster algebras structures with an explicit initial seed which they constructed {\cite[Conjecture 10.10]{BZ}}.
 In a certain sense this is the most general situation and the cases above arise via reductions from it.
 The conjecture has been proved only in very special cases.
-Geiss, Leclerc and Schr\"oer proved it in the case when $u=1$ and $G$ is a symmetric Kac--Moody group \cite{GLS3}, and in a recent breakthrough Kang--Kashiwara--Kim--Oh \cite{KKKO1, KKKO2} proved that all cluster monomials belong to the dual canonical basis, thus completing the Fomin--Zelevinsky program in this important case.
-The case of the conjecture for $u=1$ and general simple $G$ was established in \cite{BR,GYbig}.
+Geiss, Leclerc and Schr\"oer proved it in the case when $u=1$ and $G$ is a symmetric Kac--Moody group \cite{GLS3}, and in a recent breakthrough Kang--Kashiwara--Kim--Oh \cite{KKKO} proved that all cluster monomials belong to the dual canonical basis, thus completing the Fomin--Zelevinsky program in this important case. {In the symmetric finite dimensional case, the latter theorem was also proved by different methods by Qin \cite{Q}.} The case of the conjecture for $u=1$ and general simple $G$ was established in \cite{BR,GYbig}.
 These cases are simpler and none of the existing methods allows for an extension to the situation when both $w,u \neq 1$, even for special $G$.

 In this paper we prove the Berenstein--Zelevinsky conjecture in full generality and deduce a number of desired properties of the quantum cluster algebras in question.
 In order to formulate these results, we recall that for all fundamental weights $\vpi_i$ and pairs $u', w' \in W$, one defines the quantum minors $\De_{u' \vpi_i, w' \vpi_i} \in R_q[G^{u,w}]$.
 Fix reduced expressions